PROJECT REVERE

 The mission of Project revere was to gain information about the employment of airborne leaflets over friendly American populations.
 It is possible that many of the generalizations about the use of leaflets over targets in the United States may apply to foreign, hostile cultures; but fuller evaluations must be based on data gathered in other research projects.

-The postage-paid card is addressed to "PROJECT REVERE, Washington Public Opinion Laboratory, University of Washington, Seattle 5, Washington."
-She also illustrates an airdropped leaflet, which depicts a silhouette of a bomb and the text:
+Jennifer Gabrys depicts a second Project Revere postcard in her booklet Airdrop, Book Works, London, 2004.
+This is a two-part leaflet.
+To the left is a postage-paid perforated postcard addressed to "PROJECT REVERE, Washington Public Opinion Laboratory, University of Washington, Seattle 5, Washington."
+The leaflet at right depicts a silhouette of a bomb and the text:

 One raid by an ENEMY BOMBER could paralyze radios, telephones, newspapers.